inkVerb/VIP/Cheat-Sheets/Permissions.md

 Generally, directories need `755` permissions

+Without some special reason, never do `chmod -R ...`

-If you ever do a `chmod -R` on a directory and mess up the permissions for all subdirectories, this might help fix it:
+If you do and obviously mess up the permissions for all subdirectories, this might help fix it:

 `find /path/to/dir -type d -exec chmod 755 {} +`